-- Type 2 Diabetes – Many persons with Type 2 Diabetes use lifestyle changes (exercise and diet) to manage their diabetes.
-Some use medications – some of the medication enhances the pancreas’s ability to produce insulin while other medications enhance the body’s muscles ability to use the insulin.
+Type 2 Diabetes – Many persons with Type 2 Diabetes use lifestyle changes (exercise and diet) to manage their diabetes.
+Some use medications – some of the medications enhances the pancreas’s ability to produce insulin while other medications enhance the body’s muscles’ ability to use the insulin.
 Exogenous insulin is used when lifestyle and medications no longer work to control blood glucose levels.

 The pancreas makes and releases a steady stream of insulin (called basal or background insulin) which regulates glucose [Is glucose produced in the liver and released into the bloodstream when not eating.
 A spike in insulin (called bolus insulin) is released at mealtimes and snack time to cover the glucose in the food eaten.

 The goal of insulin therapy is to mimic as much as possible what the pancreas does.
 Individuals with Type 1 Diabetes require insulin at least 3 times per day.
 Some individuals with Type 2 also require insulin 3 times per day to manage their blood glucose levels.

 The group of persons with diabetes currently on any insulin or insulin and oral medications was about 29.1 % from 2005-2012.
 It had risen since 1999-2004 by about 4%. from 24.8%.
 According to the CDC in 2015, only 14% of adults with diabetes used insulin and 13% used insulin with oral medication.
 The duration of diabetes is much greater for those on insulin than for those on oral medications.
 Age is not a factor in the prevalence of insulin use.
 Insulin use is less prevalent among Mexican Americans than whites or African Americans.
 With insulin use, 31.4 % of people with diabetes had an HbA1c of < 7%, and 61.7% had an HbA1c of <8 %.